MHickey2/Quiz-Lite/TEST.md

 - Lighthouse  <a name="lighthouse"></a>

-Used the Lighthouse Testing in Google Developer Tools and the plan was to share screenshots, but have been having issues getting accurate scores from the site,
+Used the Lighthouse Testing in Google Developer Tools and the plan was to share screenshots, but have been having issues getting accurate scores from the site.
+The lighthouse is also picking up issues from the console log, which is affecting the overall score.

 See image below for Lighthouse scores for all pages in Desktop and Mobile.